 When analyzing their algorithm, the global equilibrium average distribution was found to correspond not to the polynomial lattice Boltzmann equilibrium distribution, but to the entropic lattice Boltzmann equilibrium distribution.
 This equilibrium distribution had already been derived by Ansumali \textit{et al.} \cite{Ansumali_2003} previously by minimizing an H-functional.
 The polynomial equilibrium distribution utilized by Chopard \textit{et al.} \cite{chopard1998multiparticle} for their hydrodynamic multiparticle lattice gas, therefore, was actually incompatible with a microscopic lattice gas implementation.

 Since the number of individual two-particle collisions needed to achieve a state close to local equilibrium scales with the square of the number of particles at each lattice site, Blommel and Wagner's algorithm proved much slower than the fluctuating lattice Boltzmann algorithm even for moderate local densities of a few hundred particles per lattice site.
 This lead Seekins and Wagner~\cite{seekins2022integer} to accelerate Blommel's algorithm.
-A sampling method similar to that of Chopard \textit{et al.} was implemented in order to reduce the number of random numbers needed, leading to increased efficiency.
+A sampling method similar to that of Chopard \textit{et al.} was implemented to reduce the number of random numbers needed, leading to increased efficiency.

-Using detailed balance in order to derive a local equilibrium distribution, Seekins and Wagner recovered an identical multinomial distribution to that of Chopard \textit{et al.}~\cite[sec.
+Using detailed balance to derive a local equilibrium distribution, Seekins and Wagner recovered an identical multinomial distribution to that of Chopard \textit{et al.}~\cite[Sec.
 5.7]{chopardcellular}.
-Although this meant that the diffusive algorithm created by Seekins and Wagner was essentially identical to that of Chopard \textit{et al.}, the derivation of the equilibrium distribution via detailed balance was novel, and could be used to derive the proper equilibrium distribution for hydrodynamic systems.
+Although this meant that the diffusive algorithm created by Seekins and Wagner was essentially identical to that of Chopard \textit{et al.}, the derivation of the equilibrium distribution via detailed balance was novel, and we show here that it can be used to derive the proper equilibrium distribution for hydrodynamic systems.
 The efficiency of the algorithm was comparable to a diffusive fluctuating lattice Boltzmann algorithm, along with having a complexity at high densities of approximately O(1) with respect to density~\cite{seekins2022integer, wagner2016fluctuating}.